Sport in Manchester: Rugby League

-Old Trafford is home to the Super League Grand Final and has hosted it every years since its inception (except for 2020 due to COVID-19), and also hosted its predecessor tournament, the Rugby League Premiership final, every year since 1987.
+Old Trafford is home to the Super League Grand Final and has hosted it every year since its inception (except for 2020 due to COVID-19), and also hosted its predecessor tournament, the Rugby League Premiership final, every year since 1987.
 The stadium had hosted three world cup finals in 2000, 2013, and 2021, with other stadiums in the county also hosting several world cup matches throughout history.

 Canadian side Toronto Wolfpack used to complete in the British rugby league system.
 Their United Kingdom base was the Manchester Metropolitan University.
 In 2018 the Wolfpack and MMU jointly established a player development pathway in which the Wolfpack coach the MMU's university team, operate youth programs in both Manchester and Toronto, and encourage top young rugby talent from Toronto to pursue the sport in Manchester.

 The city also has several amateur clubs including Manchester Rangers and Mancunians RL.